boeboe/graphite-events-metrics/README.md

 }
 ```

-... will be converted to:
+... will be converted to ...

 ```
 bigip.system.tmmTraffic.bitsIn : 913320